7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 10/exercise_1.md

 Then make sure the names of your test functions end in `_test` (eunit automatically exports the test functions for you).
 The ability of eunit to run all the test functions in a file is handy for solving this exercise.

 The book uses the old "suffix rules" in the makefile, which have been replaced by "pattern rules".
-I put a modern interpretation of a basic makefile with explanations along side this file in the Chapter 10 directory.
+I put a modern interpretation of a basic makefile with explanations alongside this file in the Chapter 10 directory.
 Here is that makefile modified to run tests:

 ```makefile
 modules = a b